aksommerville/spellingbee/README.md

 - - - - Again playing hard: 8 min, 72 HP, 26 XP.
 I'm sure I can reach the rabbit with 100 HP... have to prove it tho.
 - - - - ...ok I've got thru with 100 HP, even past the rabbit :)
 - - [ ] Garden
+- - - [ ] Grow beanstalks to connect islands.
+How?
 - - [ ] Cellar
+- - - [ ] Everything is dark and you have to find light switches to illuminate one region at a time.
 - - [ ] Queen's Chambers
+- - - [ ] A series of flagged guards that you have to kill all of them.
 - [ ] Beehive in battle, I'd like the bees animated, orbiting the hive.
 Can we generalize that, and also use it for like stars around the head when struck?
 - [ ] Proper graphics.
 - [ ] We're failing at `make edit` due to resource compilation when a map is invalid.
 Need to work around that; we want to use make edit to make it valid again!